Non-Hodgkin's lymphomaLymphoma - non-Hodgkin's; NHL; B-cell lymphomas

 - Difficulty talking or walking

-Patients who have previously had hepatitis B, or who are at high-risk for this viral infection, should be tested before taking rituximab because the drug has been linked to reactivation of the hepatitis B virus.
-Patients who are HIV-positive may experience more adverse effects from rituximab than with CHOP alone.
+People who have previously had hepatitis B, or who are at high-risk for this viral infection, should be tested before taking rituximab because the drug has been linked to reactivation of the hepatitis B virus.
+People who are HIV-positive may experience more adverse effects from rituximab than with CHOP alone.

 Some newer MAbs are used to treat NHL by attaching radioactive molecules to them.
 When the drug is injected, the monoclonal antibody targets an antigen (protein) on the surface of the tumor.
 The radioisotope is then delivered directly into the tumor where it kills the cancer.
 Ibritumomab targets the CD-20 antigen.
 Treatment takes about 7 to 9 days to complete, compared to several months for traditional chemotherapy treatments.